hoppscotch/docs/content/en/develop.md

 ## **Releasing**

 1. [Clone this repo](https://github.com/hoppscotch/hoppscotch.git) with git.
-2. Install dependencies by running `npm install` within the directory that you cloned (probably `hoppscotch`).
+2. Install dependencies by running `pnpm install` within the directory that you cloned (probably `hoppscotch`).
-3. Build the release files with `npm run generate`.
+3. Build the release files with `pnpm run generate`.
 4. Find the built project in `./dist`.

 #### Any contributions you make will be under the MIT Software License